 There are several products on the market that are specially formulated to clean computer screens safely and effectively.

-Some computer supply companies stock these products, or you may be able to get hold of them through commercial and office cleaning companies.
+Some computer supply companies stock these products, or you may be able to get hold of them through commercial cleaning companies.
 You should only use cleaning chemicals that specifically state that they are designed for cleaning computer monitors.

 If you are in a commercial environment then you’ll want to use the computer cleaning products available to keep your systems in the best condition.
 If you are in a home environment, however, distilled water and vinegar can be a good solution for cleaning your monitor without buying specialist products.